-In spite of last night’s expectations, they won’t come close to gaining an outright majority in the British Parliament with just a dozen voting districts still unaccounted for.
+In spite of last night’s expectations, the right won’t come close to gaining an outright majority in Parliament with just a dozen voting districts still unaccounted for.

-Labour lost 88 seats to end up with just 255 while the Liberal Democrats, in spite of winning almost a quarter of the popular vote, actually lost a few constituencies as well to win just 55 seats in Parliament.
+Labour lost 88 seats to end up with 255 while the Liberal Democrats, in spite of winning almost a quarter of the popular vote, lost a few constituencies.
+They now have 55 seats.

-The Conservatives would have a stable majority in Parliament but David Cameron and his crew are not at all interested in the electoral reform proposed by the liberals — likely to be their first demand in exchange for participation in government.
+The Conservatives would have a stable majority with his support, but David Cameron and his party are not at all interested in the electoral reforms proposed by the liberals — likely to be their first demand in exchange for participating in government.